 In Colorado, the process began in 2004 with In re the Marriage of Lodeski, 107 P.3d 1097 (Colo.
 App.
 2004), a decision which required indemnity where the order dividing the retirement also specified a dollar amount owing.

 In 2006, the indemnity requirement was expanded to all cases where the servicemember, post-judgment (i.e. after the divorce) waived a portion of the retired pay to receive VA disability payments.
 In re the Marriage of Warkocz, 141 P.3d 926 (Colo.
 App.
 2006).
 Now, in Colorado as well as a majority of states, the military retiree who has a VA waiver is required to compensate the former spouse, dollar for dollar, for the reduced military retirement due to the VA waiver.

 Congress enacted Public Law 107-314 in 2002 (codified at 10 U.S. Code §1414) which created Combat-Related Special Compensation (CRSC).
-CRSC is a variation of concurrent receipt which is paid to a retiree to compensate for military retirement waived to receive a VA disability payment.
+CRSC is a variation of a mechanism called "concurrent receipt" which was previously the accounting mechanism used to compensate certain retirees for the military retirement waived to receive a VA disability payment.

 Put simply, CRSC can result in eligible retirees receiving both (1) their full disability pay, plus (2) the equivalent of up to their full military retirement.